John Banister (lawyer)

 John Banister (December 26, 1734 – September 30, 1788) was an American Founding Father, lawyer, planter, and slave owner from Petersburg, Virginia.
-As a member of the Second Continental Congress, he assisted in framing the Articles of Confederation, which became the nation's first constitution in 1781.
+As a member of the Second Continental Congress, he signed the Articles of Confederation, which became the nation's first constitution in 1781.

 Life

 The son of John Banister and grandson of John Baptist Banister the naturalist, he was educated at Middle Temple in London, England, admitted on September 27, 1753.
 Banister served in the House of Burgesses (1765–1769, 1772–1775), Virginia House of Delegates (1776–1778, 1781–1784), and Second Continental Congress (1778–1779).
 While a delegate to the Continental Congress, he was a framer of the Articles of Confederation, which he signed on July 8, 1778.
 Banister also had served as a member of the Virginia Convention, which declared Virginia an independent state in 1776.
-He was appointed the first mayor of Petersburg in 1785.
+He was appointed the first mayor of Petersburg in 1784.

-He was well informed on current affairs and an established writer.

-Banister was married three times.
-His first marriage was to Elizabeth Munford in 1755.
-After her death in 1770, he married Elizabeth "Patsy" Bland, the daughter of Theodorick Bland of Cawsons and the sister of Colonel Theodorick Bland.
-His second wife died in 1775, and four years later Banister married Agan (Scottish for Anna) Blair of Williamsburg, daughter of John Blair Sr.
+Banister was married twice.
+He first he married Elizabeth "Patsy" Bland, the daughter of Theodorick Bland of Cawsons and the sister of Colonel Theodorick Bland.
+His first wife died in 1777, and two years later Banister married Agan (Scottish for Anna) Blair of Williamsburg, daughter of John Blair Sr.

 Banister's suburban villa in Petersburg, Battersea, was built in 1768 in a five-part Palladian style.
 In 1782, Banister was listed in Dinwiddie County records with three free males, 46 adult slaves, 42 slaves under age, 28 horses, 126 cattle, and one chariot.